scottrlarson/profession/content/publications/publication-future-of-repairability.md

 If the Framework Laptop catches on, it's one possibility that might be worth investing in.
 You can [purchase an assembled](https://frame.work/#laptop-configuration) unit or an [assemble-it yourself]( https://frame.work/products/laptop-diy-edition/configuration/edit) option from Framework now.
 Starting at $1000, the cost of a Framework Laptop is about $200-$300 more than a comparable model that is currently on the market.
 None of Framework's competition have anything close to the expandability and repairability of Framework's offering.
 I see the increase in cost as an early adoption investment for any person who wants to support sustainability.

-Also, if you are on the lookout for a new mobile phone and want to invest in the future of repairability, check out [Fairphone](https://shop.fairphone.com/).

 ## Other Recycling and Reuse Options